baldurk/renderdoc/docs/behind_scenes/opengl_support.rst

 Multiple contexts & multithreading
 ----------------------------------

-RenderDoc assumes that all GL commands (with the exception of perhaps a SwapBuffers call) for frames will come from a single thread, and that all contexts are set up to share objects with each other.
-This means that e.g. if commands come from a second thread during loading, or some time during initialisation, this will be supported only if the second context shares with the primary context.
-During frame capture all commands are serialised as if they come from a single thread.
+RenderDoc assumes that all GL commands (with the exception of perhaps a SwapBuffers call) for frames will come from a single thread.
+This means that e.g. if commands come from a second thread during loading, or some time during initialisation, this will be supported.
+However during frame capture all commands are serialised as if they come from a single thread, so interleaved rendering commands from multiple threads will not work.

 Extension support
 -----------------